 I don’t want to rehash the criticisms I got in comments and emails.
 Some of it was valid.
-Some wasn’t.
+Some weren’t.
 At the time, I chalked up the problems I experienced to a lack of randomness.
-The body was predicting times when I would fast and would down regulate my energy via lower body temperature and just being tired.
+The body was predicting times when I would fast and would down-regulate my energy via lower body temperature and just being tired.
 I now think that is a partial explanation.

 The Bioenergetic View

 This is the first article I’ve read that challenges the notion that forcing autophagy is beneficial.
 Before we get into that, it is important to understand that in the Bioenergetic view becoming a “fat burner” is stressful.
-It is less stressful to the body to run on glucose, because running on fat can impair thyroid function.
+It is less stressful for the body to run on glucose because running on fat can impair thyroid function.
 Lower the thyroid and your body temperature starts to drop.
-This is a possible explanation for my temperature issues or Richard Nikoley’s when he was strict low carb.
-Note that the often repeated meme in Paleo is that to burn fat, one must deprive the body of carbs.
+This is a possible explanation for my temperature issues or Richard Nikoley’s when he was strictly on low carb.
+Note that the often-repeated meme in Paleo is that to burn fat, one must deprive the body of carbs.
 This is not true.

 Back to autophagy.
 From the post :

 Simply put, autophagy is an adaptive response to metabolic stress that when chronically activated drives premature aging by inducing catabolic processes that outpace the renewal ability of cells.